slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *"Broadcast TV is not designed for you; it’s designed for advertisers.*
+> *"Freedom of the press is for those who happen to own one.*
 -->

 > *"Journalism is printing what someone else doesn’t want printed.
 Everything else is public relations."